Unified Multi-Rate Model Predictive Control for a Jet-Powered Humanoid Robot: RESULTS

 \subsubsection{Minimum Jerk Trajectory Tracking}

 To test the performance of the MPC in tracking a reference trajectory, a minimum jerk trajectory is generated by interpolating a given set of points and used as the reference for the centre of mass position ${^{\frameW}x_{\frameCoM, ref}}$, while the reference orientation $\phi_{ref}$ is constant.
 The reference linear momentum is computed as $h^{l}_{ref} = m {^{\frameB}R_{\frameW}} {^{\frameW}\dot{x}_{\frameCoM, ref}}$, while the reference angular momentum $h^{w}_{ref}$ is set to zero since the reference orientation is constant.
 Figure \ref{fig:minimumJerk} shows the tracking of the centre of mass and the orientation of the base.
 The blue line is the measured signal, while the green one is the reference; the $x$ and $y$ components of the position are tracked fairly well by the controller, while the $z$ component presents an offset of about \( 0.15~\text{m} \).
 Concerning the orientation, on Roll and Yaw have a Mean Absolute Error lower than $0.01$~rad, while for the Pitch it is about $0.03$~rad.
+The error in the tracking is due to the discrepancies between the neural network model used to simulate the jet dynamics and the linearised non-linear model used in the prediction model of the MPC.